 Citymapper or Google Maps will provide directions.Â

-Donkey Republic is the local bike-share app, equivalent to Citi Bike in New York, and it’s easy to sign up for an account.
+Donkey Republic is the local bike-share app, equivalent to Citi Bike in New York, and it’s easy to sign up.
+(You’ll need to be able to receive text messages to create an account.)
 Their bikes aren’t the fastest, but they’re more than enough for the short trips for which they’re designed.
-It’s never hard to locate their distinctive orange bikes, and it’s a dockless program, so you can leave them practically anywhere.
-There’s also e-bike rentals, both from Donkey Republic and other apps.
+It’s never hard to locate their distinctive orange bikes, and it’s a semi-dockless program, so you can leave them practically anywhere.
+There’s also e-bike rentals, both from Donkey Republic and other apps like Lime.

 There’s almost no need to get cash while you’re in Copenhagen; in fact, most places will probably look at you funny if you hand them some paper bills.
 A credit card with no foreign transaction fees will be sufficient.